Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 14. No tener pelos en la lengua

-• Lucia seems so friendly and kind, plus she’s so outspoken on behalf of her feelings – Lucía parece tan amigable y atenta, además no tiene pelos en la lengua para expresar sus sentimientos
+• Lucia seems so friendly and kind, plus she’s very direct when talking about her feelings. – Lucía parece tan amigable y atenta, además no tiene pelos en la lengua para expresar sus sentimientos.

 15. Ser uña y mugre